AlrxKali/Collaborative_Filtering_For_Spotify/README.md

 <hr>

-Collaborative filtering (CF) is a technique used by recommender systems.[1]
-Collaborative filtering has two senses, a narrow one and a more general one.[2]
+Collaborative filtering (CF) is a technique used by recommender systems.
+Collaborative filtering has two senses, a narrow one and a more general one.

 In the newer, narrower sense, collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
 The underlying assumption of the collaborative filtering approach is that if a person A has the same opinion as a person B on an issue, A is more likely to have B's opinion on a different issue than that of a randomly chosen person.
-For example, a collaborative filtering recommendation system for television tastes could make predictions about which television show a user should like given a partial list of that user's tastes (likes or dislikes).[3]
+For example, a collaborative filtering recommendation system for television tastes could make predictions about which television show a user should like given a partial list of that user's tastes (likes or dislikes).
 Note that these predictions are specific to the user, but use information gleaned from many users.
 This differs from the simpler approach of giving an average (non-specific) score for each item of interest, for example based on its number of votes.

-In the more general sense, collaborative filtering is the process of filtering for information or patterns using techniques involving collaboration among multiple agents, viewpoints, data sources, etc.[2] Applications of collaborative filtering typically involve very large data sets.
+In the more general sense, collaborative filtering is the process of filtering for information or patterns using techniques involving collaboration among multiple agents, viewpoints, data sources, etc. Applications of collaborative filtering typically involve very large data sets.
 Collaborative filtering methods have been applied to many different kinds of data including: sensing and monitoring data, such as in mineral exploration, environmental sensing over large areas or multiple sensors; financial data, such as financial service institutions that integrate many financial sources; or in electronic commerce and web applications where the focus is on user data, etc. The remainder of this discussion focuses on collaborative filtering for user data, although some of the methods and approaches may apply to the other major applications as well.

 Collaborative filtering is an algorithm used for the implementation of recommender systems.
 Many wells know apps like Netflix and Youtube use these algorithms to recommend new content to their users.